nicopap/wgsl_drill/README.md

 - The `#ifdef`, `#else`, `#define_import_path`, `#import` CPP-like (C pre-processor) statements
-- The WGSL standard line & block comments
+- The WGSL line & block comments
 - top-level resource variable declaration with a `group(x) binding(y)` attributes

 We construct a rudimentary AST of all of those, and go through it, checking if defines are available etc. We also read imports inline and conditionally.

+## License

+The code is licensed under MPL 2.0, see the license file for details.